All In Games partners with Game Seer Venture Partners on Alaloth: Champions of the Four Kingdoms

 About six months ago, All In Games listed on the stock exchange in Warsaw after a merger with Setanta in 2020.
 The company is made up of an international team (Poland, U.S., United Kingdom, Spain, Italy, and France) of around 100 employees.
 Last year, All In Games collaborated with publisher 505 Games to make Ghostrunner, another project financed in a deal with 505 Games.
 The cyberpunk-style game came in October on the PC and consoles, before the oft-delayed Cyberpunk 2077.

 Ghostrunner had a budget of about $4.1 million, and it was a priority to get it out on time.
-Since the game made it out before Cyberpunk 2077, fans were stoked for the related content, and as a result of the good timing, the title was a success, said Piotr Żygadło, CEO of All In Games, said in an interview with GamesBeat.
+Since the game made it out before Cyberpunk 2077, fans were stoked for the related content, and as a result of the good timing, the title was a success, Żygadło said.

 “If we see something that’s risky, we are quite open to take the chance if we see the potential,” Zygadlo said.
 “Ghostrunner’s situation was different, as it was forced by the fact that new consoles were coming out.
 Microsoft and Sony focused on big games, not smaller titles like ours, so we had to come out before them as well and partner up with 505 to scale up the project.”